By Lauren Nagel

 For our 35 kg drone, each propeller would therefore need to produce about 18 kgf of thrust for stable control.

-Let’s say that we want our drone to carry a payload in addition to its own weight.
-We just have to figure out how much extra mass we need to lift, then make sure that the propellers can produce enough thrust.
+Let’s say that we want our drone to carry a load in addition to its own weight.
+We just have to figure out how much extra mass we need to carry, then make sure that the propellers can produce enough thrust.

-Let’s assume we want our 35 kg drone to carry a 5 kg payload, so it will weigh 40 kg in total.
+Let’s assume we want our 35 kg drone to carry a 5 kg load, so it will weigh 40 kg in total.

 If we use the same formula as before: